Professional turning has become more accessible throughout the years.

 To adjust the belt is pretty simple; you can adjust the belt by moving the variable speed knob, which you can find on the back.
 Another thing we love about this machine is how quiet it is; no loud sounds.
 It just gets the job done without disturbing the whole neighborhood.

-One noticeable feature of this machine is the spindle lock; it allows you to lock the spindle in place with about 24 different locking positions.
-The different locking positions are quite useful for completing various projects.
+One noticeable feature of this machine is the spindle locking system; it allows you to lock the spindle in place with about 24 different locking positions.
+The different locking positions are quite useful for completing various woodworking projects.

 If you ever want to put it back in reverse, this lathe has a button that allows you to use the reverse option.
 And you can also set it to forward if you need to do so.